hotmanis/swc-workshop/3b-VersionControlRemote/Readme.md

 repository, you simply **git fetch** that repository into the master branch of your current repository.

+    $ git fetch origin

-The fetch command alone merely pulls down information recent changes from the original master (upstream) repository.
+The fetch command alone merely pulls down information recent changes from the original master (origin) repository.
 By itself, the fetch command does not change your local working copy.
-To update your local working copy to include recent changes in the original (upstream) repository, it is necessary to also merge.
+To update your local working copy to include recent changes in the original (origin) repository, it is necessary to also merge.

 ## git merge : Merging the contents of a remote